tjcreedy/metamate/README.md

 `find`: *required* | `dump` *not used*

-These arguments control matching against a reference fasta or blast database for the purposes of determining verified-authentic ASVs.
+These arguments control matching against a reference fasta for the purposes of determining verified-authentic ASVs.
 Put simply, an ASV is designated a verified-target-ASV if it matches against a reference sequence with a match length greater than specified and a percent identity greater than specified.
 Note that if multiple ASVs match to the same reference when percent identity is set to 100, only the ASV with the longest match length will be designated as a verified-target-ASV.

-#### `-R/--references path` and/or `-D/--blastdb path`
+#### `-R/--references path`

-`path` should be the path to a fasta file (`-R/--references`) or blast database (`-D/--blastdb`) of sequences that represent known species that are likely to occur in the dataset.
+`path` should be the path to a fasta file (`-R/--references`) of sequences that represent known species that are likely to occur in the dataset.
 Both arguments are available for cases where multiple reference sources are desired, with different parameterisation of hits, but only one is required.
 For example, you may have a set of sanger-sequenced barcodes from your project's morphospecies, and which have been carefully curated to ensure accuracy and no NUMTs, against which you want to allow matches of 99% to allow for some minor sanger sequencing error and true haplotypes.
 You may also want to find 100% matches to a local copy of GenBank nt.
 You would supply the former to `-R` and the latter to `-D`.
-A BLAST search against these sequences will be used to designate a set of ASVs as verified-authentic.
+A BBMap search against these sequences will be used to designate a set of ASVs as verified-authentic.

-#### `--refmatchlength n` and/or `--dbmatchlength n`
+#### `--refmatchlength n`

-`n` should be a positive integer specifying the minimum alignment length to consider a BLAST match when comparing ASVs against sequences in the file supplied to `-R/--references` or the database supplied to `-D/--blastdb`.
+`n` should be a positive integer specifying the minimum alignment length to consider a BBmap match when comparing ASVs against sequences in the file supplied to `-R/--references`.
 The default value is calculated as 80% of the length below which ASVs will be designated as verified-non-authentic.

-#### `--refmatchpercent [0-100]` and/or `--dbmatchpercent [0-100]`
+#### `--ignoreambigASVs`

-The supplied value is the minimum percent identity against to consider a BLAST match when comparing ASVs against sequences in the file supplied to `-R/--references` or the database supplied to `-D/--blastdb`.
-The default value is 99.9 for `--refmatchpercent` and 100 for `--dbmatchpercent`.
+ASVs that match the same reference will not be considered vaASV (default is to count the most abundant one as verified authentic).

 #### `--keeptemporaryfiles`

-If this argument is supplied, the temporary blast database and/or blast result xml files generated during reference and/or blast database matching will not be deleted and can be found in a directory named 'blastdb' inside the output directory.
+If this argument is supplied, the temporary BBmap result files generated during reference matching will not be deleted and can be found in a directory named 'bbmap' inside the output directory.

 ### Length-based arguments